dataforgoodfr/quotaclimat/README.md

 - pages ------------------------ the different pages making the dashboard app.py ------------------------- run dashboard
 ```
+## Contributing

+Please, don't commit to main.
+We are working out to protect main while being able to write data through GH actions.
+In the meanwhile, don't be that guy.

 ### :nut_and_bolt: Setting up the environment
 Doing the following step will enable your local environement to be aligned with the one of any other collaborator.